Paradise Found

 While cleaning out a BYU–Hawaii art storage room more than a decade ago, service missionary Sharon R. Gray (BA ’68, EdD ’92) stumbled across a hidden treasure sitting in crates.
 “I pulled the bubble wrap back and saw these faces that I recognized,” she recalls.
-A former BYU art professor, in 1984 Gray had studied in Florence, Italy, and she immediately recognized what she had uncovered: a plaster replica of early Renaissance sculptor Lorenzo Ghiberti’s famed Florence Baptistery doors.
+Having studied in Florence, Italy, in 1984, former BYU art professor Gray immediately recognized what she had uncovered: a plaster replica of early Renaissance sculptor Lorenzo Ghiberti’s famed Florence Baptistery doors.
 “I was astonished,” she says.

-The original gilded bronze panels have been celebrated as a crown of Renaissance art since the 15th century.
+The original gilded bronze panels, with their combination of low- and high-relief techniques to create visual depth, have been celebrated as a crown of Renaissance art since the 15th century.
 Impressed by their magnificence, Michelangelo dubbed them the Gates of Paradise.

 But what were they doing in Laie, Hawaii?
 “I became a detective,” says Gray, “trying to figure out the provenance of these pieces.”
 And what should be done with them now?